-Born in Barnsley, South Yorkshire, Gary Clarke trained in Performing Arts at The Electric Theatre Studios before gaining a place at The Northern School of Contemporary Dance where he graduated in 2001 with a Bachelor of Performing Arts Dance Degree.
+Born in Barnsley – South Yorkshire, Gary Clarke trained at The Electric Theatre Studios and The Northern School of Contemporary Dance where he graduated in 2001 with a Bachelor of Performing Arts Dance Degree.

 In 2017 Gary choreographed Opera North’s critically acclaimed touring production of Hansel and Gretel directed by Edward Dick, Into The Light for Hull City of Culture 2017 as part of LGBT 50 and Beethoven for Anjali Dance Company which toured nationally and internationally.

 In 2018 Gary Directed and Choreographed The Troth for Akademi which toured extensivly throughout India, premiering at the Jaipur Literature Festival before a UK tour receiving a prestigious Herald Angel Award and The Lustrum Summerhall Award for it’s run at The Edinburgh Festival.
 He was the Creative Director of This Is An Island for Sky Arts Art 50 Project in collaboration with DanceXchange.
 He also created Phase Change for Brick Box Bubble Up Festival as part of The Great Exhibition of The North.